1960 U-2 incident: Background

-In July 1958, U.S. President Dwight D. Eisenhower requested permission from the Pakistani prime minister Feroze Khan Noon for the U.S. to establish a secret intelligence facility in Pakistan and for the U-2 spy plane to fly from Pakistan.
+In July 1958, US President Dwight D. Eisenhower requested permission from the Pakistani prime minister Feroze Khan Noon for the US to establish a secret intelligence facility in Pakistan and for the U-2 spy plane to fly from Pakistan.
 The U-2 flew at altitudes that could not be reached by Soviet fighter jets of the era; it was believed to be beyond the reach of Soviet missiles as well.
-A facility established in Badaber (Peshawar Air Station), 10 mi from Peshawar, was a cover for a major communications intercept operation run by the United States National Security Agency (NSA).
+A facility established in Badaber (Peshawar Air Station), 16 km from Peshawar, was a cover for a major communications intercept operation run by the United States National Security Agency (NSA).
 Badaber was an excellent location because of its proximity to Soviet central Asia.
 This enabled the monitoring of missile test sites, key infrastructure and communications.
 The U-2 "spy-in-the-sky" was allowed to use the Pakistan Air Force section of Peshawar Airport to gain vital photo intelligence in an era before satellite observation.

 Eisenhower did not want to fly American U-2 pilots over the Soviet Union.
 He believed that if one of these pilots were to be shot down or captured, the flight could be seen as an act of aggression that might spark open conflict.
-Someone suggested using British pilots from the Royal Air Force fly these missions instead of U.S. Central Intelligence Agency (CIA) pilots, which would allow Eisenhower to deny U.S. involvement.
-With the United Kingdom still reeling from the aftermath of the Suez Crisis and in no position to snub American requests, the British government consented to the proposal.
+Someone suggested using British pilots from the Royal Air Force fly these missions instead of US Central Intelligence Agency (CIA) pilots, which would allow Eisenhower to deny US involvement.
+The British government consented to the proposal under the codename Project Oldster.

 After the success of the first two British pilots and because of desire to determine the number of Soviet intercontinental ballistic missiles more accurately, Eisenhower allowed the flying of two more missions before the Four Power Paris Summit, scheduled for 16 May.
 The final two missions before the summit were to be flown by American pilots.

 On 9 April 1960, a U-2C spy plane of the special CIA unit "10-10", piloted by Bob Ericson, crossed the southern national boundary of the Soviet Union in the area of Pamir Mountains and flew over four Soviet top-secret military objects: the Semipalatinsk Test Site, the Dolon Air Base where Tu-95 strategic bombers were stationed, the surface-to-air missile (SAM) test site of the Soviet Air Defence Forces near Saryshagan, and the Tyuratam missile range (Baikonur Cosmodrome).

 The aircraft was detected by the Soviet Air Defense Forces when it had flown more than 250 km over the Soviet national boundary; it avoided attempts at interception by a MiG-19 and a Su-9.
 The U-2 left Soviet air space and landed at an Iranian airstrip at Zahedan, completing an extraordinarily dangerous but productive intelligence operation.
 The next flight of the U-2 spy plane from Peshawar airport was planned for late April.